zivzeira/TwitterRESTlibrary/Readme.txt

-This Android application performs a simple twitter search using Twitter’s REST API.
+This Android application performs a simple twitter search using Twitterâ€™s REST API.
 This project contains:

-.\library ->
+.\library

 	The library module that gets a search term (string of hashtag) and return array of tweets from twitter.